usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.28.4 Auxiliary Alarms**

-ocating visual emergency alarms in rooms where persons who are deaf may work or reside alone can ensure that they will always be warned when an emergency alarm is activated.
+Locating visual emergency alarms in rooms where persons who are deaf may work or reside alone can ensure that they will always be warned when an emergency alarm is activated.
 To be effective, such devices must be located and oriented so that they will spread signals and reflections throughout a space or raise the overall light level sharply.
 However, visual alarms alone are not necessarily the best means to alert sleepers.
 A study conducted by Underwriters Laboratory (UL) concluded that a flashing light more than seven times brighter was required (110 candela v.
 15 candela, at the same distance) to awaken sleepers as was needed to alert awake subjects in a normal daytime illuminated room.

 For hotel and other rooms where people are likely to be asleep, a signal-activated vibrator placed between mattress and box spring or under a pillow was found by UL to be much more effective in alerting sleepers.
 Many readily available devices are sound-activated so that they could respond to an alarm clock, clock radio, wake-up telephone call or room smoke detector.
 Activation by a building alarm system can either be accomplished by a separate circuit activating an auditory alarm which would, in turn, trigger the vibrator or by a signal transmitted through the ordinary 110-volt outlet.
 Transmission of signals through the power line is relatively simple and is the basis of common, inexpensive remote light control systems sold in many department and electronic stores for home use.
 So-called &quot;wireless&quot; intercoms operate on the same principal.